 top of page

 Imagine a kaleidoscope of neon lights, Mario and Luigi zooming by in go-karts, girls rocking their cutest kawaii outfits, a giant 3D kitty batting a yarn ball on the side of a skyscraper, and Godzilla keeping watch from above!
 Welcome to Tokyo, the city that beats to its own drum!
 When everything's totally bonkers and amazing, planning an itinerary can feel impossible.
-That is why we’ve created this ultimate list of Ten AWESOME Things To Do In Tokyo, Japan.
+That is why we’ve created this ultimate list of Ten UNIQUE Things To Do In Tokyo, Japan.

 Chapters

-Awesome Things To Do in Tokyo
+Unique Things To Do in Tokyo

 1. Get the Best View of Shibuya Crossing